Defense attorney: Accused Oklahoma City bomb plot suspect is competent

 “The mental health system has consistently failed us due to the lack of establishments and health care coverage for a person like him.
 He has attended college and just enrolled in welding school.
 His medications allow him to be somewhat functional but he will never be completely functional in life.
 His brain does not work like a normal person and never will due to the nature of his mental illness.
 He has suffered through countless serious full-blown schizophrenic delusional episodes and he has been put in numerous mental hospitals since he was 16 years old,” a statement from the family read.

-In an about face, Varnell’s attorney filed a motion to withdraw the request for a competency hearing on Wednesday, saying her client is competent and “no additional psychological testing is warranted.”
+In an about face Wednesday, Varnell's attorney filed a motion to withdraw the request for a competency hearing, saying an independent psychologist found Varnell is competent and "no additional psychological testing is warranted."

-According to court documents, Coulter is asking to withdraw the request for the competency hearing, adding that an independent psychologist has already evaluated Varnell and found him competent.

 "When counsel filed the motion, it was unclear whether Mr. Varnell was suffering from a mental disease or defect that rendered him mentally incompetent to the extent that he was unable to understand the nature and consequences of the proceedings against him or assist properly in his defense," the motion reads.
 "Accordingly, counsel had an examination conducted by an independent psychologist, who found that Mr. Varnell currently is competent and able to assist properly in his defense."